Carers: looking after yourself

 Citizens Advice Bureau (CAB)

-our local CAB can provide information and advice in confidence or point you in the right direction.
-To find your nearest CAB look in the phone book, ask at your local library or look on the citizens advice website (above).
+Your local CAB can provide information and advice in confidence or point you in the right direction.
+To find your nearest CAB look in the phone book, ask at your local library or look on the Citizens Advice website (above).
 Opening times vary.

 If you have any questions about the information on this factsheet, or require further information, please contact the Alzheimer’s Society helpline.